 Right next to the parking lot is a .1 mile trail to the start of the grove.

 I didn’t know what to expect when I went here as I half expected the butterflies to be flying around me.
 While there are some flying, most are just sleeping on the trees.
-This makes it so at first it doesn’t look like much but as you get closer you can literally see thousands of butterflies clinging to a small branch.
+This makes it so that at first it doesn’t look like much, but as you get closer, you can see thousands of butterflies clinging to a small branch.
 You can see the zoomed out pictured below and the zoomed in one after it.

 At the end of the day though this is a place to experience not one that I can even show you but let me tell you it was amazing to see this many in one place.

-I was able to catch one sitting on the ground for a couple shots.
+I was able to catch one sitting on the ground for a couple of shots.

 You can spend as much or as little time as you want here.
-The trails are not very long but they have talks with the volunteers and a small gift shop as well.
-Really worth checking out with the whole family if you are in the area when the butterflies are as well.
+The trails are not very long, but they have talks with the volunteers and a small gift shop as well.
+This area is really worth checking out with the whole family if you are in the area when the butterflies are as well.
 Let me know what you think in the comments.